hareshr066/Puvi_Jal-ai-chatbot/README.md

 set GROQ_API_KEY=your_api_key_here        # Windows

-Run the chatbot:
+RUN THE CHATBOT:

 python ragcsv_chatbot.py

-💡 Example Usage
+💡 EXAMPLE USAGE
 Ask a question (or type 'exit'): Give rainfall in Assam
 🤖 Chatbot: The average rainfall in Assam is 2200 mm (based on dataset).

-🎯 Features
+🎯 FEATURES

 ✅ Query CSV/XLSX datasets in natural language
 ✅ Retrieval-Augmented Generation for accuracy